restic/restic/doc/manual_rest.rst

     restic is a backup program which allows saving multiple revisions of files and directories in an encrypted repository stored on different backends.

+    The full documentation can be found at https://restic.readthedocs.io/ .

     Usage:
       restic [command]